-“Sustainable development in Pakistan is possible by creating better coordination between federating units and better facilitation and incentivization of all stakeholders involved including provinces, displaced public and environmental resources,” he concluded.
+He recommended that sustainable development in Pakistan is possible via better coordination between federating units and better facilitation and incentivisation of all stakeholders involved including provinces, displaced public and environmental resources.

-Hassan Daud Butt, CEO, KP BoIT, earlier highlighted that the government of Khyber Pakhtunkhwa fully understand the socio-economic, financial, and environmental impacts of renewable energy which was highly positive sign.
-He said that the province was blessed with renewable energy sources and the same need to be harvested.
+Hassan Daud Butt, CEO, Khyber Pakhtunkhwa Board of Investment and Trade, in his welcome remarks stated that KPK is blessed with renewable energy sources and the same need to be harvested.